Don’t believe the hype.

 If you want to go the more ‘professional’ looking route for your snake, you can buy natural substrates.
 A good example is Exo Terra Rain Forest Substrate which is odor absorbing and heat-treated.
 It is ideal for humidity-loving reptiles as it controls air humidity levels naturally.

-Pool and Filtering
+Pool And Filtering

-A well-sized hide in which the snake can completely coil up in will be beneficial.
+A well-sized hide in which the snake can completely coil up is ideal.
 It’s a natural instinct with snakes, and you need to support their natural behavior by ensuring hiding spots in the cage.

 Miscellaneous Snake Items

 There is nothing to stop you from investing in other snake accessories to make your Anaconda’s environment attractive.
 You may want to forage around outdoors and find a nice large branch for your snake to perch on.
-Decorative jungle plants, stones, and pebbles can all go towards providing a natural jungle- or rainforest appearance for your Anaconda.
+Decorative jungle plants, stones, and pebbles can all go towards providing a natural jungle or rain forest appearance for your Anaconda.

-Feeding and Diet
+Feeding And Diet

 Feeding time can be a dangerous time to be near a large constrictor snake so you need to establish a safe feeding method.

-Food can be offered from long-handled tongs or hooks.
-Juvenile Anacondas can be fed every 7 days on frozen mice for instance.
+Food can be offered using long-handled tongs or hooks.
+Juvenile Anacondas can be fed every 7 days on frozen mice.
 Frozen snake foods such as UGRodents ensures no hassle or mess.